linkys/coding-challenge/README.md

 - JQuery
 - MySQL

-Please use the given UI componentes / blade files for the frontend, and focus on the backend only with a bit of Jquery.
+Please use the given UI componentes / blade files for the frontend.

-The project in production is very similar: A Laravel 8 monolith + Bootsrap + Jquery.
-In the future, however, the whole thing will probably be rewritten to a REST API + Flutter / React Native.

 ## Getting Started 🏃